 Never Have I Ever is an icebreaker game that helps people get to know each other better.
-Everyone sits in a circle and take turns saying something they have never done.
+Everyone sits in a circle and take turns telling the others about some kind of experience they have never done.
 Each player starts with ten fingers showing.
-Each time says something that you’ve done, you drop a finger.
+Each time someone says something that you’ve already done, you drop a finger.
 The goal is to be the last player remaining.

 This get-to-know-you game can be played indoors or outdoors.
 The recommended number of people for this game is ten to fifteen, but all group sizes can play by dividing into appropriate sized groups.
 Recommended age is 8 and up.
 No special materials are required.